 Making a pulmonary embolism claim

-In order to make a pulmonary embolism claim it is necessary to show that a medical mistake has been made AND that the patient’s condition has been made worse by that mistake.
-Both elements have to be present for the compensation claim to succeed.
+Pulmonary embolism claims require the claimant to show both that a medical mistake has been made, AND that the patient’s condition has been made worse by that mistake.
+The two elements must both be present for the compensation claim to succeed.

 The importance of ticking both these legal boxes was highlighted in a recent pulmonary embolism claim brought by the husband of a patient who had died.
 He said that the GP had been negligent for failing to consider the possibility of a pulmonary embolism when she attended the surgery complaining of chest pain and breathlessness; especially as she had a history of pulmonary embolism.
 He thought that the GP should have recognised the symptoms and referred her to hospital.